 Living in the Chicago city centre is particularly appealing to young and single expats as it offers a dynamic lifestyle full of nightlife and entertainment.
-Families usually live further out of the city because of the larger opportunities for space, the lower rent and the higher standard of safety.
+Families usually live farther out from the city because of the larger opportunities for space, the lower rent and the higher standard of safety.

 Once a suitable new home has been found, it’s best to act quickly and file an application with the agent or landlord right away.
 It's common to have to provide proof of income and be subjected to a background check as part of the application process.

 To secure a property, a security deposit of at least one month’s rent is typical, as well as the payment of the first month’s rent upfront.
 The security deposit will be returned at the end of the lease period, provided there is no damage to the property.

 A lease is normally signed for one year, although shorter-term options are available.
 It’s important to establish what exactly is included in the rental agreement and if there are additional monthly payments, such as utility and maintenance costs.

 The cost of water and heating is often included in the monthly rental price, but other utilities such as electricity, phone and internet are usually an additional expense.
 However, this varies from lease to lease.